modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 	[P09] Lederman, Schwartz and Steinberger discover the muon neutrino (1962).

-	[P10] Cronin and Fitch found violations in matter-antimatter symmetry in K-meson decays (1964).
+	[P10] Cronin and Fitch found violations in matter-antimatter symmetry (1964).

 	[P14] Friedman, Kendall and Taylor study collisions among high-energy electrons with protons and neutrons (1970).